A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 The most significant disadvantage of hybrid mattresses is their high cost.
 What defines a hybrid mattress differs from one retailer to the next.

-As a result, you’ll have to search around to discover whether the layer and component combo that best suits your demands.
+As a result, you’ll have to search around to discover whether the layer and component combo best suits your demands.

 - Reduced pressure